aprilykwon/April-Kwon---Resume/README.md

 ### Overview

-I am applying to Ada Developers Academy with the hopes of not only learning how to program, but also becoming an effective member of a team, learning management skills, and becoming a successful woman in a male dominated field.
-I know Ada will appreciate my passion for gender equality and compassion, as well as the various other perspectives I can offer the classroom as a mixed-race, queer woman.
+I am applying to Ada Developers Academy to knock down my personal fear of failure, and to really apply myself to build a better skillset for future careers.
+I want to learn how to work better in a team environment (supporting others, asking for help).
+I know I can learn so much from Ada, and also offer perspectives as an Asian woman growing up in middle-America.
+I am excited to work with others at Ada, and help to foster a creative, diverse, and supportive environment.

 ### Programming and Computer Software Skills